Matleo/Tesseract_fine_tuning_training/README.md

     head -n  10 all-lstmf.txt > list_test.txt
     tail -n +11 all-lstmf.txt > list_train.txt
     ```
 5) **Extract the trained base lstm** neural network from the standard Tesseract.
 This lstm will be used as a starting point for our training.
+You can find the `tessdata` directory per default under `/usr/share/tesseract-ocr/4.00/tessdata/` or by using `find / tessdata -ls`
     ```
     tesseract-ocr/src/training/combine_tessdata -e tessdata/deu.traineddata somepath/deu.lstm
     ```